kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_azure.md

-# Publish and Share via Azure
+# Publish and share via Azure

 This page describes how to publish Kedro-Viz to Azure to share it with others.
 It uses the spaceflights tutorial as an example.